alexdebertolis/MasWolfEcosystem/README.md

-# Detailed Overview of the Ecosystem Simulation Model
+# Detailed Overview of the Ecosystem Simulation Structure

 The Ecosystem Simulation Model is a complex agent-based model designed to simulate interactions between different agents: wolves, hunters, livestock, human habitats, public opinion, and policy makers within a geographically accurate grid environment.
 This model explores the dynamics of predator-prey relationships, human-wildlife conflicts, and the impact of policy decisions on these interactions.